-NAME DATE LEVEL:Paramedic AEMTEMTFirst Resp onder STEPS 1 st Test 2 nd Test 3 rd Test A. Perform an initial assessment of the patient.
-B. Begin CPR with 100% oxygen while preparing AED.
-CPR continuously until AED is set-up and attached to patient If witnessed arrest: Defibrillate immediately. o If unwitnessed arrest: Perform CPR for 1-2 minutes prior to defibrillation.
-CPR continuously until AED is attached to patient.
+STEPS 1 st 2 nd 3 rd Test Test Test A. Perform an initial assessment of the patient.
+B. Begin CPR with 100% oxygen while preparing AED. • CPR continuously until AED is set-up and attached to patient • If witnessed arrest: Defibrillate immediately. • If unwitnessed arrest: Perform CPR for 1-2 minutes prior to defibrillation. • CPR continuously until AED is attached to patient.
 C. Turn on the AED.
 D. Place the defibrillator pads on the patient.
 E. Stop CPR.
 Allow AED to analyze rhythm.
 F. If shock is advised, clear all personnel from around the patient, and administer a shock.
-G. Resume CPR with compressions immediately if there is no patient response to the shock.
-H. Repeat steps E, F and G in 1-2 minutes if needed.
+G. Resume CPR with compressions immediately following shock.
+H. Repeat steps E, F and G if needed.

-- 1. A.E.D. per organization type - 2.
-Simulator
+1. A.E.D. per organization type

+2. Simulator